Child Hunger Resources

 Church-wide 5K Walk, Run, Bike

 Provide information for people to do a 5K (or another distance) for your church.
 Provide sponsor sheets for those who want to walk or for those who want to support walkers.
-The walk could be done together (with appropriate covid-19 precautions) or on their own.
-Start at the church, a local park, or another place.
-You may want to use these Fact Sheets (available by April 15) along the way.
+The walk could be done together or on their own.
+Start at the church or a local park.
+You may want to use these Fact Sheets (updated fact sheets for 2022 will be available by April 15) along the way.

 Learn about what programs are offered for child hunger at local schools and non-profits in your community.
 Ask questions about what is needed and how you can get involved.

-Bake Sale, Sub Sale, Pre-packaged food, etc. (Make sure what you are doing is pandemic compatible.) to raise money for child hunger.
+Bake Sale, Sub Sale, Pre-packaged food, etc. to raise money for child hunger.
 This may be a way for kids, tweens, or youth to get involved in creative ways.

 Use one of these ideas or add your own big-sized ideas to take action against child hunger.

 Engage the community in a 1-mile or 5K.
 Provide the sign up forms, sponsor sheets, map, and more.
 Invite your community to take a bite out of child hunger together.